uib-ub/blackbox/README.md

 ![Alt text](src/main/webapp/images/class_diagram.png?raw=true "Class diagrams")

+##Preamble

 Blackbox is a server side application that acts as a bridge between Elasticsearch and client applications to simplify search experience that were before difficult to meet.
 It is developed to meet the University of Bergen Library requirements and adheres to OOP best practices and uses Elasticsearch core API to communicate with a cluster.

 Blackbox communicates with Elasticsearch cluster in round-robbin fashion through Transport client which acts as one of the Elasticsearch nodes in the cluster.

-It runs as a [tomcat application](http://kirishima.uib.no/blackbox) and clients can communicate with it through HTTP.
+It runs as a [Web application](http://kirishima.uib.no/blackbox) whereby clients communicate with it through HTTP.

 It is independent from the client implementations and hence can be queried separately.

-### Usage
+## Usage
-Blackbox can be queried by specifying parameters in a respective endpoint.
+Blackbox can be queried by specifying query parameters in a respective endpoint.
 [Search endpoint](http://kirishima.uib.no/blackbox/search) can take parameters such as the followings:-

 * `index` : the index that the search should be executed.
 It can be more than one indices, e.g http://kirishima.uib.no/blackbox/search?index=ska2&index=admin-test.
 If not specified, all indices in the cluster will be considered.